Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states 'Update an existing template's name or HTML content' with a specific verb and resource, and explicitly distinguishes from create_template by saying 'Use create_template to create a new template instead of modifying a gallery template', making it clear what the tool does and how it differs from siblings.
+The description clearly states 'Update an existing template's name or HTML content' with a specific verb and resource.
+It also distinguishes from create_template by noting gallery templates cannot be modified.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.